Shaokao: Prominence

 Shaokao can be found in almost all of the cities in China.
 They are often located along streets that have a strip of bars.
 In China, some shaokao food stalls also purvey other goods such as produce that are displayed hanging on sticks.
-In China and the United States, some restaurants specialize in shaokao dishes.
+There are also restaurants that specialize in shaokao dishes.

+Due to the increase of emigration from mainland China in the 1990s and beyond, shaokao restaurants are also appearing in the United States, Canada, Australia and other countries with large Chinese diasporas.

 In Beijing

 In Beijing, shaokao is a very common and popular food, and some restaurants in Beijing set-up shaokao barbecues outside of the restaurants to purvey them to people walking on the streets.
 Shaokao stands are sometimes operated by migrant workers in Beijing.
 Shaokao stand operators are sometimes reported to the police in Beijing by neighbors who complain about the smoke and aroma that gets into homes, as well as about concerns about food poisoning that can occur from improper meat handling and cooking.
 In 2013, outdoor barbecue stands were banned due to heavy smog conditions.
 Chinese authorities have stated that shaokao operations and Chunjie fireworks are a significant cause of smog in Beijing.